Skip to content

 • Hold off on giving large volumes of fluids if the person is having excessive drooling, severe mouth swelling, or difficulty swallowing.

-If you suspect someone has been exposed to a peace lily plant, get an immediate personalized recommendation online or call Poison Control at 1-800-222-1222.
-Both options are free, confidential, and available 24 hours a day.
+If you suspect someone has been exposed to a peace lily plant, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.